Killarney: Gaelic games

 The Kerry GAA branch of the Gaelic Athletic Association was founded in 1888.
 Kerry's county hurling and county football teams play at the Fitzgerald Stadium in Killarney, which opened in 1936 and has capacity for 43,180 spectators.

 Killarney has three Gaelic football clubs: Dr Crokes, Killarney Legion and Spa.
-The rural hinterland has a large number of football teams, such as Kilcummin, Fossa, Firies, Glenflesk and Gneeveguilla.
+The rural hinterland also has a number of football teams, including Kilcummin, Fossa, Firies, Glenflesk and Gneeveguilla.
 All these teams compete in the Kerry County league and the East Kerry Senior Football Championship (O'Donoghue Cup) and league.

 Dr. Crokes is the most successful of these teams, winning the All-Ireland Senior Club Football Championship in 1992 and the Munster Senior Club Football Championship in 1991, 1990 and 2007.
 The club has also won the County Championship on 7 separate occasions, including in 2010.
 Dr. Crokes is the only club in Killarney with a hurling team; it won the Kerry Intermediate Hurling Championship in 1999 and 2001.